VincentCastig/lesson-hider-directive/README.md

 ```

 Looking pretty familiar, right?
 So let's test it and make sure it works!
 Start out by creating a new file named `lessonHider.html` and adding some text.
 Once
 you have that done we can add a property called `templateUrl: ` to our directive's return object.
-Point the templateUrl to your newly created
+Point the templateUrl to your newly created.
 `lessonHider.html`.
 Now all we need to do is add the directive to our `index.html` to see if it works.
 Remember that directives are converted to snake-case in
 html!